 Dante Alighieri (ca. 1265-1321) is perhaps the most famous Italian poet ever.
 He is best known for his Divina Commedia (Divine Comedy), which consists of three parts: Hell (or Inferno), Purgatory and Paradise.
-Although Dante was born and raised in Florence and can be considered one of the most important Florentines in history, he had to spend the last twenty years of his life in exile.
+Although Dante was born and raised in Florence and can be considered one of the most important Florentines in history, he had to spend the last nineteen years of his life in exile.
 That is why his final resting place is not in Florence, but some 100 kilometres further to the northeast, in Ravenna.
 Now that I have mentioned Dante several times on this website (here, here and here), it is about time I discussed his tomb in Ravenna.

 Thirteenth and fourteenth century Italy was torn by a seemingly endless conflict between the Guelfs on the one hand and the Ghibellines on the other.
 I do not think it is useful to analyse this conflict in detail here, so I will just confine myself to the most essential aspects.
 The Guelfs basically supported the Pope, while the Ghibellines supported the Holy Roman emperor.
 In Florence, there were supporters of both the Guelf and of the Ghibelline parties.
 Each faction had its own headquarters, its own army and its own political structure.
 The Guelfs dominated the city until 1260, when Florence suffered an ignominious defeat against Siena on the battlefield.
 After this so-called Battle of Montaperti, the Ghibelline faction took control of Florence, only to lose it again some six years later.
 When a Guelf Florence and its ally Charles of Anjou defeated Siena at the Battle of Colle Val d’Elsa in 1269, the Florentine Guelfs consolidated their hold on the city, never to lose it again.